Rosecrans/Marquardt Grade Separation Project

 The Rosecrans/Marquardt Grade Separation Project will improve the safety and track flow of the Rosecrans Avenue and Marquardt Avenue intersection.
-Located in the City of Santa Fe Springs, the Rosecrans/Marquardt grade crossing is traversed by more than 100 freight and passenger trains, and 45,000 vehicles in a twenty-four-hour period.
-The intersection has been identified by the California Public Utilities Commission as the most hazardous grade crossing in the State.
+Located in the City of Santa Fe Springs, California, the Rosecrans/Marquardt grade crossing is traversed by more than 100 freight and passenger trains, and 45,000 vehicles in a 24-hour period.
+The California Public Utilities Commission (CPUC) identified this intersection as the most hazardous grade crossing in the State.
 Providing a grade separation will significantly improve safety, eliminate delays, and enhance the environment.

-The proposed project will grade separate the Rosecrans/Marquardt intersection from the existing diagonal at-grade crossing and substantially enhance the safety and traffic flow on surface streets.
-The proposed project would elevate Rosecrans Avenue to an overpass, which would allow critical improvements along the roadway and BNSF Railway (BNSF) right-of-way to occur.
+The project, as proposed, will grade separate the Rosecrans/Marquardt intersection from the existing diagonal at-grade crossing and substantially enhance the safety and traffic flow on surface streets.
+The project would elevate Rosecrans Avenue to an overpass, which would allow critical improvements along the roadway and BNSF Railway (BNSF) right-of-way to occur.

-This project is led by Metro in cooperation with the City of Santa Fe Springs, City of La Mirada, BNSF, California Department of Transportation (Caltrans), Amtrak, California Public Utilities Commission (CPUC), Metrolink, California High-Speed Rail Authority (CHSRA), and the Federal Railroad Administration (FRA).
+This project is led by Los Angeles Metropolitan Transportation Authority (Metro) in cooperation with the City of Santa Fe Springs, City of La Mirada, BNSF Railway, California Department of Transportation, Amtrak, California Public Utilities Commission (CPUC), Metrolink, California High-Speed Rail Authority (CHSRA), and the Federal Railroad Administration (FRA).

 This project was environmentally cleared under the California Environmental Quality Act (CEQA) with a Statutory Exemption filed with the California Governor’s Office of Planning and Research in February of 2016.

-The Draft EA will be available for a thirty-day comment period, from May 16 to June 15, 2018.
-The Draft EA will be available to review online at Metro’s project website.
+FRA and Metro previously published the Draft EA for the Rosecrans/Marquardt Grade Separation Project, which was available for a 30-day comment period, from May 16 to June 15, 2018.
+The Draft EA remains available to review online at Metro’s project website.
 A copy of the document is also posted here.

-If you have questions related to this project, please contact Amanda Ciampolillo, FRA Environmental Protection Specialist, at email@example.com or 617.494.2173.
+Those who have questions related to this project should contact FRA Environmental Protection Specialist, Amanda Ciampolillo at firstname.lastname@example.org or 617-494-2173.